kristrev/multihomed-routing/README.md

 but guards are in place so that unless the script is called with a static address or from NetworkManager (more about that later) it will exit immediately.

-When the script is run, address, etc. is already assigned to the interface and routes are configured.
+When the script is run, addresses, etc. is already assigned to the interface and routes are configured.
 Thus, we need to request a table from the Table Allocator and move the already added routes to the correct table.
 This is done in four commands, two `ip -4 ro del` and two `ip -4 ro add`.
-The Table Allocator Client is responsible for managing the rules and routes are deleted automatically when an interface is removed/we run ifdown, so no if-down.d-script is needed.
+Since the Table Allocator Client is responsible for managing the rules and routes are deleted automatically when an interface is removed/we run ifdown, no if-down.d-script is needed.

 #### DHCP

-Our script for use when DHCP (using dhclient) is used to configure an interface is implemented as a dhclient enter hook.
+Our script for use when DHCP (using dhclient) is used is implemented as a dhclient enter hook.
 The script can be found [here](https://github.com/kristrev/multihomed-routing/blob/master/scripts/dhclient/multihomed-routing.sh) and must be installed to /etc/dhcp/dhclient-enter-hooks.d/multihomed-routing (note the .sh has to be removed).
 We handle the *BOUND*, *RENEW*, *REBIND*,